sjf125/flags/README.md

 -   Allow users to upload new flags, to discuss redesigns (would need active moderation on the site)

+## Technologies used

+-  Javascript
+-  Ruby on rails
+-  jQuery
+-  HTML5
+-  CSS

 ## User stories

 -   As a vexilogical enthusiast, I would like to view flag designs on a cleanly